mpv-player/mpv-examples/libmpv/README.md

 ### sdl

 Show how to embed the mpv OpenGL renderer in SDL.
-Uses the opengl-cb API for video.
+Uses the render API for video.

 ### streamcb